Tetchki/cs413-project/README.md

 4. **Move the downloaded files into the `weights/` folder:**

    * Place both `.tar` files into `ext/DeepLSD/weights/`.

+---

+## Running the Demo

+The demo is provided in the Jupyter notebook called **`playground.ipynb`**.
+It runs on two example images located in the **`data/`** folder.

+To run the demo:

+1. Open `playground.ipynb` in Jupyter.
+2. Run the cells sequentially to execute the full pipeline on the sample images.

+You can pass `verbose=True` to the main pipeline function if you want to see intermediate results and detailed information about each processing step.

+Make sure all dependencies are installed and the `data/` folder contains the required images before running the notebook.

+---

 ## 📁 Data

 * The `data/` directory contains the datasets used for finetuning and evaluation.